zhangx1923/-QuQ-/README.md

 We should point out that "Decohenerce Simulator", "Quantum Program Control-flow" and "Analysis and Verification of Quantum program" are still under development.
 And we will release them in the future.

 ### Data Type
-There are four kinds of data types in QuanSim.
-Qubit is the most basic type.
+There are four kinds of data types in QuanSim: Bit, Qubit, Qubits and Circuit.
+Bit means one classical bit, and the value of this type is either 0 or 1.
+Qubit is the most basic type in quantum computing.
+It can be in $|0\rangle$ and $|1\rangle$ simultaneously.
+Qubits stands for there are more than one Qubit are entangled.
+Circuit is the basic executive unit, and each experiment corresponds to one Circuit.
 The relation of these data types are shown as follow.
 ![](https://raw.githubusercontent.com/zhangxin20121923/QuanSim/master/pic/QuanSim-datatype.png)